 In West Virginia, you can choose one of two legal options by which you may homeschool.
 The first option enables you to homeschool by seeking approval from the local school board.
-The second option enables you to homeschool by sending a notification to the school board.
+The second option enables you to homeschool by sending a notification to the school board or superintendent.

 Homeschooling by seeking school board approval:

 If you choose to seek approval from your local school board, you will be required to teach the subjects approved by the school board for 180 days per year.
 Instruction must be in a place approved by the board and for a time equal to the school term of the county.
 If requested, you must furnish attendance, instruction, and progress information.
 The school board may deny approval in writing for “good and reasonable justification.”
 The board also determines the method of assessment you must use in your homeschool.
 Although HSLDA does not generally recommend this approach, it may be appropriate for some families.
-Please contact HSLDA for personal assistance in considering this option.
+Members, please contact HSLDA for personal assistance in considering this option.
 To become a member of HSLDA, click here.

 Homeschooling by submitting a notice of intent:

-Parents may also choose to homeschool by submitting a notice that meets certain requirements to the school board.
+Parents may also choose to homeschool by submitting a notice that meets certain requirements to the school board or superintendent.
 HSLDA recommends this approach because it does not require obtaining permission to homeschool; as long as the notification complies with the law, the child is excused from compulsory attendance.

 To homeschool under this option, you must follow these requirements:

 The person providing home instruction must have a high school diploma or equivalent, or a post-secondary degree or certificate from a regionally accredited institution.

-The law requires that you submit the notice of intent 14 days before starting your homeschool program.
+The law requires that you submit the notice on or before the date you begin homeschooling.